 - Click on DNS

-- Under Nameservers, enter your primary and secondary nameservers and click on Update button
+- Under Nameservers, enter your primary and secondary nameservers and click on the Update button.

 (5) Manage Windows VPS without WebsitePanel

-As we said earlier, to manage Windows VPS, we always recommend WebsitePanel as it facilitates you to manage all VPS services under one login.
-In case, you have not opted for WebsitePanel. you will have to refer the following guide:
+As mentioned above, to manage Windows VPS, we always recommend WebsitePanel as it facilitates the management of all VPS services under one login.
+If you have not opted for WebsitePanel, refer to the following guide:

 (5.1) Manage websites